 Almost all of the codebases nowadays contain one or more open-source components.
 They are widely used because they allow faster development and speed up the delivery process.
 Yet, it is quite rare to see companies that allow complete visibility into the open-source components included in their software.
 By utilizing an SBOM, you will be able to see all of the open-source components in any software and have a better view of open-source exposure.

 Noncompliance with open-source licenses is a risk for the better part of all businesses.
 In most cases, companies are not even aware of this vulnerability and end up breaking the law and compromising intellectual property.
 An SBOM can help you avoid license conflicts and assess your codebase’s legal and intellectual property risks.

 About 90% of all codebases contain components that are outdated for at least 4 years.
 This means that those components didn’t have proper maintenance, upgrade, or patching in a very long time, making them potentially vulnerable to cyber-attacks.
 The versions list you can get from an SBOM will allow you to identify these components and evaluate the risk they pose.

 The increased usage of open-source components has also increased the number of vulnerabilities carried to software products.
 In fact, there are a few notable security breaches that were performed by exploiting an open-source vulnerability in recent years, including

 Equifax’s breach in 2017.
 So, SBOMs is a great way to stay alert to these open source vulnerabilities and address them on time.

 How You Can Benefit from Using SBOMs

-One of the main benefits that SBOMs provide is increased visibility into the open-source components, versions, and licenses.
-In addition, SBOMs also provide you with critical metadata including origin, maintainers, and digital signatures.
+One of the main benefits that SBOMs provide is increased visibility into open-source components, versions, and licenses.
+In addition, SBOMs also provide you with critical metadata, including origin, maintainers, and digital signatures.
 Information like executable software, data, and configuration files can be quite important when your goal is identifying vulnerabilities and patching them accordingly.

 Decreased Risk of a Data Breach